-The Regulator intends to review experiences with this proposal to determine if this is appropriate or whether a shorter (or longer) period should apply.
-Remote and off-grid retailers will need to keep records that will assist in this review process.
+The Regulator intends to review experiences with this proposal to determine whether a shorter (or longer) period for holding a security deposit should apply and whether the credit history information proposals are appropriate.
+Retailers will need to keep records that will assist in this review process.

-Fourth, remote and off-grid retailers should be given the ability to charge late payment interest (at the appropriate rate: see section 5.5, above).
+Fourth, these retailers should be given the ability to charge late payment interest (at the appropriate rate: see section 4.5, above).
 However, there would be no compulsion to charge this interest.
 The rate of interest would be that approved by the Industry Regulator.